Applying deep reinforcement learning to active flow control in turbulent conditions: Results and discussions

 \section{Results and discussions}

-Since the present work resorts on both an in-house CFD solver an in-house DRL code, we start by benchmarking AFC results at $Re=100$, by comparing our results there with the findings of \citet{rabault2019artificial}.
-We find that both the general strategy found, and the overall performance, are in good agreement.
-Details are reported in Appendix B. This constitutes an additional validation of the present setup.
-In all the following, we only discuss the novel training at $Re=1000$.
+To build confidence on our in-house flow solver and DRL algorithm, we start with benchmarking our DRL-trained AFC at $Re=100$ against those reported in \citet{rabault2019artificial}.
+Both the identified strategies and the control performance are in good agreement, as detailed in Appendix B. This constitutes an additional validation for the present methods.
+For the sake of brevity, in the following we only focus on discussing the DRL training at $Re=1000$.
+To deal with high-frequency turbulence at this $Re$, in the learning process we run each episode for $32T$ and adjust the jet actuation 5 times per $T$, both significantly longer than those adopted at $Re = 100$.

-We introduce two strategies when attempting to control the more challenging flow at $Re=1000$.
-The first learning strategy consists in starting the learning from a randomly initialized policy.
-By contrast, in the second strategy, the learning at $Re=1000$ is started from the well-trained policy at $Re = 100$, i.e., transfer learning is used.